fortran-lang/fortran-lang.org/learn/quickstart/derived_types.md

 type(t_matrix(rows=5, cols=5)) :: m
 end program test_matrix
  ```
-{% include note.html content="In this example the parameter **k** has already been assigned a default value of `kind(0.0)`, that is of floating point single precision.
-Therefore, it can be omitted, as it is the case here in the declaration inside the main program." %}
+{% include note.html content="In this example the parameter **k** has already been assigned a default value of `kind(0.0)` (floating point single precision).
+Therefore, it can be omitted, as is the case here in the declaration inside the main program." %}

-{% include important.html content="By default derived types and their members are public.
-However, in this example the attribute `private` is used at the beginning of the module, therefore, everything within the module will be by default `private` unless, explicitly, declared as `public`.
+{% include important.html content="By default, derived types and their members are public.
+However, in this example, the attribute `private` is used at the beginning of the module.
+Therefore, everything within the module will be by default `private` unless explicitly declared as `public`.
 If the type **matrix** was not given the attribute `public` in the above example, then the compiler would throw an error inside **program test**." %}

-The attribute `extends` was added in F2003 standard and introduces an important feature of the object oriented paradigm (OOP), namely the inheritance.
-It allows code reusability by letting children-derived-types like this: `type, extends(parent) :: child` to inherit all the members and functionality from a parent-derived-type: `type :: parent`.
+The attribute `extends` was added in the F2003 standard and introduces an important feature of the object oriented paradigm (OOP), namely inheritance.
+It allows code reusability by letting child types derive from extensible parent types: `type, extends(parent) :: child`.
+Here, `child` inherits all the members and functionality from `type :: parent`.

 Example with the attribute `extends`:
 ```fortran